fabferri/az-pattern/route-server/rs-dualhome-2er-circuits/README.md

    ms.date="29/03/2021"
    ms.author="fabferri" />

-# Spoke vnet in peering with two hub vnets and Azure route servers
+# dual-homed network with Azure Route Server and ExpressRoute

 The article describes the network configuration which diagram is shown below:

 [![1]][1]

 Configuration is based on two hub vnets, vnet1 and vnet2, in peering with spoke vnet named vnet0.
+The hub vnets have an Expressroute Gateway with connections to two different ExpressRoute circuits (ER circuit1 and ER circuit2).

 Naming convention: **vnetX-subnetXY** where [**X** is the vnet number, **Y** is the subnet number]
 * ExpressRoute circuit1 in Ashburn advertises through ExpressRoute private peering the network 10.2.13.0/25 to the ER Gateway1